Quantastic-Marketing/rachtr-cms/README.md

     -   The `canComment()` method is included to support blog commenting functionality provided by the Firefly package.

-## Views & Frontend - Blade Tenmplates
+## Views & Frontend - Blade Templates

 This section outlines the structure and purpose of the Blade templates and front-end assets that render the RachTR website.
 The system uses a combination of convention-based routing, dynamic templates, and reusable components.